If you’re looking for easy ways to relieve stress so you can sleep, I’ve got 4 solutions you’ll love.

 Chamomile tea has long been considered a natural remedy for helping with sleep and relaxation.
 I’m not claiming it’s a magic bullet.
 But it’s proven to work for me.
 Winding down in bed with a warm cup of soothing tea -inhaling its subtle aromatics – helps to quiet my mind and prepare for peaceful rest.

 Sleepytime EXTRA is my favorite chamomile tea.
 The recipe includes valerian, a root commonly used to prevent insomnia.
-Sleepytime by Celestial Seasonings is available on Amazon and just about everywhere else where packaged tea is sold.
+Sleepytime by Celestial Seasonings is available on Amazon and just about anywhere else where packaged tea is sold.

 No. 2 – Bedtime Yoga